About the Journal

 - Faculty of Arts and Social Sciences, UTS;

-- School of Social, Philosophical and Historical Inquiry, The University of Sydney;
+- Faculty of Law, UTS;- School of Philosophical and Historical Inquiry, University of Sydney.